-(Legal Services) for FY 2011-12
+(Legal Services)

 The annual contract for legal services should be executed by July 1, 2011.
 In addition to providing general legal services for BAWSCA, BAWUA, and the RFA, next year's proposed scope includes work related to the closeout of the expired Master Water contract and administration of the new Water Supply Agreement, , protecting member agency interests during FERC negotiations, and implementation of solutions for meeting near-term and long-term water needs.